Output price inflation

 Unit cost, wage and price growth

-In May, firms’ realised wage growth over the past 12 months was reported to be 5.5% (Chart 2).
-That was lower than both firms’ own price inflation and CPI inflation rates.
-Over the next 12 months, businesses expected wage growth to be slightly lower than over the past year, at 4.8%, and lower than expected price growth.
-That implies firms do not expect a further acceleration in wage growth over the next year, despite the current high rate of inflation.
+In August, firms’ realised wage growth over the past 12 months was 6.4%, an increase from 5.5% in May (Chart 2).
+Wage growth is currently lower than both firms’ own price inflation and CPI inflation rates.
+The accommodation & food and transport & storage sectors reported the strongest annual wage growth in the last three months, at around 9.1% and 7.9%, respectively.
+Over the next 12 months, firms expect wage growth to be slightly lower than over the past year, at 5.5%.
+That implies firms do not expect the current high rates of inflation to lead to a further acceleration in wage growth over the next year.

-Chart 2: Unit cost growth has been stronger than average price growth, while wage growth has been weaker than price growth
+Chart 2: Unit cost growth has increased and been stronger than both average price growth and wage growth

 Inflation, sales and overall uncertainty (a)